Shreyasi2002/WORD-SEARCH-WITH-KAREL/README.md

 Karel is a very simple robot living in a very simple world.
 By giving Karel a set of commands, you can direct it to perform certain tasks within its world.
 The process of specifying those commands is called programming.
 Initially, Karel understands only a very small number of predefined commands, but an important part of the programming process is teaching Karel new commands that extend its capabilities.

 Karel programs have much the same structure and involve the same fundamental elements as Python, a major programming language.
-The critical difference is that Karel’s programming language is extremely small and as such the details are easy to master.
+The critical difference is that Karel’s programming language is extremely small and the details are easy to master.
 Even so, you will discover that solving a problem can be challenging.

 By starting with Karel, you can concentrate on solving problems from the very beginning.
 Problem solving is the essence of programming.
 And because Karel encourages imagination and creativity, you can have quite a lot of fun along the way.